- Search The Registry

 Turnip greens (usually cooked with ham hocks, often combined with other greens).

 Yams: (not actually yams, but sweet potatoes).

-Though soul food originated in the South, soul food restaurants — from fried chicken and fish "shacks" to upscale dining establishments-are in every African-American community in the nation, especially in cities with large black populations, such as Chicago, New York, New Orleans, Los Angeles and Washington, DC.
+Though soul food originated in the American South, soul food restaurants from fried chicken and fish "shacks" to upscale dining establishments-are in every African American community in the nation, especially in cities with large Black populations, such as Chicago, New York, New Orleans, Los Angeles and Washington, DC.

 For centuries, soul food has been cooked and seasoned with pork products, and fried dishes are usually cooked with hydrogenated vegetable oil ("shortening" or "Crisco"), which is a trans fat.
 Unfortunately, regular consumption of these ingredients without significant exercise or activity to work the calories off often contributes to disproportionately high occurrences of obesity, hypertension, cardiac/circulatory problems and/or diabetes.
 It has also been a factor in African Americans often having a shortened lifespan.
 More modern methods of cooking soul food include using more healthful alternatives for frying (liquid vegetable oil or canola oil) and cooking/stewing using smoked turkey instead of pork.